robintrayler/astroBayes_manuscript/manuscript.md

 We implemented our model as an `R` package.
 We estimated the most probable values of sedimentation rate using a Metropolis-Hasting algorithm and an adaptive Markov Chain Monte Carlo (MCMC) [@haario2001].

+## Developing a Sedimentation Model

+Evolutive harmonic analysis is a time-frequency method that can identify temporal changes in stratigraphic records.
+Expressed as cycles/meters, high spectral-power regions may "drift" towards higher or lower frequencies throughout stratigraphy.
+Assuming these frequencies represent relatively stable astrological signals, the most likely explanation of those shifts is therefore spatial changes in sedimentation rate [@meyers2001].
+We visually inspected EHA plots to develop a sedimentation model (e.g., @fig:workflow B) for our testing data sets.
+We chose layer boundary positions (z~1~ -- z~i~) by identifying regions with visually stable frequencies (see @fig:TD1 C, @fig:CPP2 C).
+We allow these boundary positions to vary randomly (within a specified range) to account for the uncertainties in boundary position.

 ## Testing and Validation

 ![Testing data set 1 (TD1).
 A) The synthetic eccentricity-tilt-precession time series.
 B) The sedimentation model used as an Earth System transfer function to modify the time series in panel A. C) Evolutive harmonic analysis of panel A. Lighter colors are higher spectral power.
 Note the variations in the high-power central frequency between about 2 - 4 cycles/meter as a result of sedimentation rate shifts shown in panel B.](./figures/TD1.pdf){#fig:TD1 width=100%}